 Money Market Mutual Funds (MMMF) predominantly invest in high-quality short-term debt instruments, cash, and cash equivalents.
-They are best suited for investors who are risk-averse with an investment horizon of three months to one year.
-Though they do not guarantee returns, they offer a predictable return usually considered risk free return due to the high-quality investments.
+They best suit investors who are risk-averse with an investment horizon of three months to one year.
+Though they do not guarantee returns, they offer a predictable return usually considered risk free return due to the high-quality

-Individuals who have surplus cash in their bank account, and need stable growth rates with a horizon of one year can consider money market mutual funds as an option to invest.
+Individuals who have surplus cash in their saving account or wish to invest in a fixed deposit.
+They need stable growth rates with a horizon of one year can consider money market mutual funds as an option to invest.
 The returns from these funds may not be guaranteed but is often predictable.
 The return is also higher than bank deposits, hence allowing an investor to make money from the surplus cash.

 Money market mutual funds do not suit all investors.
 There are certain things an investor has to consider before picking these funds to park the surplus money.